Biktarvy® (BIC/FTC/TAF)

 BIC/FTC/TAF is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients weighing ≥14 kg:

-• who have no ARV treatment history or
+• with no ARV treatment history, or

-BIC/FTC/TAF was well tolerated.2-4,6,7,11 The most common drugrelated AEs for the BIC/FTC/TAF arm in any study included headache, flatulence, and nausea.2,4,6,7,11
+BIC/FTC/TAF was well tolerated.2-4,6,7,10 The most common drugrelated AEs for the BIC/FTC/TAF arm in any study included headache, flatulence, and nausea.2,4,6,7,10

 Study GS-US-380-1878